hh-health-AI/cms-reimbursement/README.md

 Answers: **will Medicare pay for it, at what rate, and what is changing** — and converts the answer into model variables via a standard evidence brief that the `healthcare-equity` plugin assembles into an investable view.

+Built to institutional investor standards: rigorous and auditable.

 ## Components

 | Type | Name | Purpose |